 - High-performance liquid chromatography (HPLC) : The HPLC method is used to accurately measure the concentration of picric acid in complex samples.
 It offers high sensitivity and reliability, even for small quantities.

-- Thermogravimetric Analysis (TGA) : Allows the thermal stability of picric acid to be assessed and the degradation conditions to be determined.
+- Thermogravimetric analysis (TGA) : Allows evaluation of the thermal stability of picric acid and determination of degradation conditions.

 Compliance with standards and regulations

-Laboratories must adhere to strict standards, such as ISO 17025, which ensures the competence of analytical facilities.
-In addition, the handling and disposal of picric acid must comply with environmental regulations to avoid contamination or hazards.
+Laboratories must comply with strict standards, such as ISO 17025, which guarantees the competence of analytical facilities.
+Furthermore, the handling and disposal of picric acid must adhere to environmental regulations to prevent contamination or hazards.

 Picric acid remains a useful compound in several scientific and industrial fields, despite the challenges associated with its handling and toxicity.
 Its unique properties, combined with diverse applications ranging from explosives to organic chemistry research, attest to its historical and contemporary importance.

-However, due to the risks it poses, its use must be strictly controlled.
+However, due to the risks involved, its use must be rigorously controlled.
 Safety protocols, laboratory analyses, and compliance with regulations are essential to minimize hazards and ensure responsible use.